 We see this as an inevitable first world outcome of what has beneficially transpired over the last decades between the world-wide conservancies and the pre-existent indigenous peoples within them.
 This institutional success abroad has allowed indigenous and communal protected areas to be an inspired reality, even becoming a global priority.
-We believe this priority will soon come to have a unique North American theater that we are working to envision and intentionally prefigure, and feel there are the greening societal resources on the American west coast to bring it to a full initial, even this generation, demonstration here in Cascadia.
+We believe this priority will soon come to have a unique North American theater that we work to envision and intentionally prefigure, and feel there are the greening societal resources on the American west coast to bring it to a full initial, even this generation, demonstration here in Cascadia.

 Again, our inspired base-lines are what Wales has done to codify and legalize indefinitely sustainable development through the agency of Lammas Eco-village, and what The Nature Conservancy is achieving through the Indigenous and Communal Conservation Program.

 - Begin accommodating the forthcoming re-indigenous zeitgeist requiring sanctuary and livelihood as a keystone species well within the precepts of The Conservancy’s mission and covenant.

 - Begin self-identifying as indigenous through a livelihood alliance with the international indigenous community and begin drawing a social contract with the global Commons in this regard.